fkarg/fkarg.github.io/staged/twelve-rules-for-life.md

 > destruction, integrated, and strength of character.
 This is one of the most
 > difficult lessons of life.

-> He whose life has a Why can bear almost any how. - Friedrich Nietzsche
+> He whose life has a Why to live for can bear almost any how. - Friedrich
+> Nietzsche

 > You might be winning, but you are not growing, and growing might be the most
 > important form of winning.

-> If [your childrens] actions make you dislike them, think what an effect they
+> If [your children's] actions make you dislike them, think what an effect they
 > will have on other people, who care much less about them than you - they will
 > punish them, socially and severely.